 Step Two: Think Plants

 The idea here is to replace the lawn with plants, trees, bushes, herbs, flowers and so on that provide something either edible, medicinal, beautiful or, better yet, all three of these things.
-An expanse of grass is a money pit, requiring lots of resources, loads of mowing and tons of attention, providing in the end nothing more than an unproductive space.
+An expanse of grass is a money pit, requiring lots of resources, loads of mowing and tons of attention, providing, in the end, nothing more than an unproductive space.
 A carefully crafted garden is just the opposite.
 Proper mulching absorbs and protects rainwater from evaporating, organic material from the garden and kitchen provides the fertilizer and the plants, well, they are the whole reason this circus started.

 Choose plants wisely, considering the needs they might fulfill.
-Find out what kind edible and medicinal stuff grows well in the area.
+Find out what kind of edible and medicinal stuff grows well in the area.
 Which fruit trees are local?
-What kind of nuts, berries and vegetables will work?
+What kind of nuts, berries, and vegetables will work?
 Are there medicinal flowers or herbs common to the region?
 Some places work better for certain plants, and choosing plants that are suitable to the location makes maintenance easier and success even more likely.
 Once a list is comprised, consider perennials (plants that are permanent) rather than annuals (that need to be planted every year).
 Perennial plants mean that once they are there, they are there.
 Annuals, most of the stuff with think of in veggie markets, are great, too, but they require a little more effort.

 Step Three: Map the Space

 Really observe the lawn.
 Are there existing trees or bushes that’ll be staying?
 Is there a fence that makes shade or a spot that is particularly sunny?
-Where does the water tend flow on a rainy day, either across the land or from the roof?
+Where does the water tend to flow on a rainy day, either across the land or from the roof?
 Is anywhere high and dry?
 Is there a low spot that tends to get saturated?
-Try to think all of the factors that could affect how a plant grows, and put the plants in appropriate places for the sort of climatic factors they like.
+Try to think of all of the factors that could affect how a plant grows, and put the plants in appropriate places for the sort of climatic factors they like.

 Then, make a plan.
 Draw the lawn and decide what plants will go where (Existing trees and shrubbery are great places to start as they will benefit from the sheet mulch as well).
 Design paths through the beds so that it will be logical and efficient to harvest the food that’ll be growing.
 Zone the lawn sensibly, such that everyday crops like salad greens or herbs are nearer to the kitchen for quick access, or annual plants that demand a bit more attention are along well-trodden routes so they don’t require going out of your way to water, weed or trim.